aklusa022/LicensingSystem/README.md

 ## Installation

-1. Ensure that Python 3.7+ is installed on your computer
+1. Ensure that Python 3.7+ is installed on your computer along with MySQL Workbench (or other database management software), along with MySQL Server 8+
 2. Unzip file and open the Licensing System directory in your terminal.
 3. Execute ```pip install -r requirements.txt```
+4.